 First California State Park, Towering Redwoods, Hiking, Camping, Waterfalls and Backpacking

 Big Basin Redwoods State Park is located in the beautiful Santa Cruz Mountains among the awe-inspiring California Redwoods.
 The park has over 80 miles of trails on 18,000 acres; including the most famous 30-mile Skyline-to-the-Sea Trail.
 This famous trail leads from the crest of the Santa Cruz Mountains to the Pacific Ocean.
 This is easily some of the most spectacular hiking in the Santa Cruz Mountains.

-Big Basin is home to the biggest stand of old-growth redwood south of the Golden Gate, four waterfalls, a towering 329-foot tree and the best-tasting water in the county (from the Andrew P. Hill fountain on the Redwood Trail).
+Big Basin is home to the biggest stand of old-growth redwood south of the Golden Gate, four waterfalls, and a towering 329-foot tree.

 Tent Cabin Lodging at Big Basin